cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

 What this means is that styles outside of your component cannot influence elements inside your web component (outside of inherited CSS properties like `color` or `font-size` and CSS custom properties).

 Similarly, a Web Component with Shadow DOM enabled isolates the DOM inside the component, so that, for instance, if you call `document.querySelectorAll('button')` outside the web component, buttons inside will not be part of the `button` collection result set.
+But if you call `this.querySelector("button")` inside the custom element with only one button, then you get a reference to the component's button element.

 The shadow DOM has two modes:
 - open - where the Web Component's CSS and DOM is isolated.
 In open mode, external JavaScript can still access the component's internals.